GSA/challenges-and-prizes/_all-challenges/1152-trusted-user-interface-for-digital-wallets-challenge.md

   * Require remediation within one week of all issues identified in your Submission(s) (including, without limitation, the resolution of license conflicts, the fulfillment of all obligations required by software licenses, and the removal of any software that violates the software restrictions).

-  The “Digital Wallet” work that DHS is currently utilizing is using standards and specifications that are incubated at the World Wide Web Consortium (W3C), the global standards development organization that has defined and manages many of the standards used by internet technologies.
-As such, it is expected that applicants to the prize competition will engage with the W3C Credential Community Group (CCG) to ensure that their proposed designs support W3C standards based “Digital Wallet” implementations.
-Judges will use the evaluation criteria to determine the ranking of winning solutions to this challenge.
-The submission of an entry to this challenge does not guarantee acceptance, a cash or non-cash award, or further use or consideration of the graphical user interface by DHS.

-  **Intellectual Property:**  Entrants retain ownership of their existing core intellectual property (IP).
-However, it is required that artifacts submitted to this prize challenge at both Stage 1 and Stage 2 must be under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0) license such that it can be freely shared, adapted, modified and reused by the broader community of implementers developing digital wallets.
+  **Intellectual Property**:  Contestants retain ownership of their existing intellectual property (IP).
+However, it is required that software (code) and other artifacts submitted in accordance with to this prize Challenge will be subject to the provisions of items 7 and 15 listed above in the Rules, Terms, and Conditions.

-  **Privacy:**  Information provided by entrants on the registration form through the DHS SVIP website will be used to contact selected finalists.
+  **Privacy**:  Information provided by Contestants through the [DHS S&T Prize Competition website](https://www.dhs.gov/science-and-technology/prize-competitions) will be used to contact selected finalists and grand prize winner.
 Information is not collected for commercial marketing.
-Winners are permitted to cite that they won this challenge after it has been officially announced by DHS.
-The names, cities, and States of selected winner or entity will be made available in promotional materials and at recognition events.
+Finalists and the grand prize winner are permitted to cite that they won this Challenge after it has been officially announced by DHS subject to the provisions of item 15 listed above in the Rules, Terms, and Conditions.
+The names, cities, and States of selected finalists and grand prize winner will be made available in promotional materials and at recognition events.

+  **Questions**: Questions regarding this Challenge may be directed to <prizeauthority@hq.dhs.gov>.
+DHS S&T will share questions and answers with all registered contestants by email during the Challenge.
 judging: >-
+  #### Judging Panel:

+  A judging panel will consist of DHS S&T and other Federal partner representatives.
+The representatives are from DHS S&T Silicon Valley Innovation Program (SVIP), United States Citizenship and Immigration Services, United States Customs and Border Protection, United States Department of Education, and United States Department of State.

+  #### Judging Criteria:

-  This challenge is for a better design for a trusted user interface for digital wallets that support the (1) W3C Verifiable Credential (VC) Data Model and (2) Decentralized Identifiers (DID) standards/specifications.
+  This Challenge is for a better design for a trusted UI for digital wallets that support the (1) [World Wide Web Consortium (W3C) Verifiable Credential (VC) Data Model](https://www.w3.org/TR/vc-data-model/) and (2) [Decentralized Identifiers (DID) standards/specifications](https://w3c.github.io/did-core/).

-  Stage 1 finalists of this challenge will be determined solely by the judging panel’s ranking at the end of Stage 1 (subject to compliance with the challenge rules).
-Entrants’ scores and ranks at the end of Stage 1 will be based on the evaluation metric described and posted on the DHS S&T [Prize Competition website](https://www.dhs.gov/science-and-technology/prize-competitions).
+  Reference:  The Digital Wallet work that DHS is currently utilizing is using standards and specifications that are incubated at the [World Wide Web Consortium (W3C)](https://www.w3.org/), the global standards development organization that has defined and manages many of the standards used by internet technologies.

+  As such, it is expected that entrants to the Challenge will engage with the [W3C Credential Community Group (CCG)](https://www.w3.org/community/credentials/) to ensure that their proposed designs support W3C standards based Digital Wallet implementations.

+  Note:  Reference to the W3C VC Data Model and DID standards/specifications is for informational purposes only and does not constitute an endorsement, recommendation, or favoring by the U.S. government.

+  **Stage 1**: includes an application review and judging period.
+Up to three (3) finalists will be selected and receive $5,000 each.

+  Each entry will be based on whether UI is easy-to-use, visual consistency, while supporting interoperability, security, and privacy best practices.

   Stage 1 will be judged on the following criteria:

-  * Completeness of the interaction flows
+  * The completeness of the interactions flows:

+    * Obtaining/Signing up for a Digital Wallet from a wallet provider
+    * Interacting with an Issuer to obtain a W3C Verifiable Credential i.e., interacting with USCIS to obtain a [Digital Permanent Resident Card](https://digitalbazaar.github.io/citizenship-vocab/)
+    * Interacting with a second Issuer to obtain another W3C Verifiable Credential i.e., interacting with a University to obtain a [Digital University Degree Credential](https://w3c-ccg.github.io/vc-examples/edu/university-degree-verifiable-credential.json)
+  * Interacting with a Verifier to present one or more of the W3C Verifiable Credentials in the Wallet that highlights the following capabilities

+    * Consent management for credential release
+    * Selective disclosure of a credential
+    * Presenting multiple credentials if requested by the verifier
-  * World Wide Web Consortium W3C VC and DID standards/specification support for the interaction flows
+  * W3C VC and DID standards/specification support for the interaction flows

   * Visual consistency across web and mobile modalities